cpinitiative/usaco-guide/content/3_Gold/6_Gold_BIT.md

 slug: /gold/bit
 title: "Binary Indexed Trees"
 author: Benjamin Qi
-order: 5
+order: 6
+prerequisites:
+ -
+     - Silver - Prefix Sums
 ---

-Assumes familiarity with "Silver - Prefix Sums."

 A **Binary Indexed Tree** allows you to perform the following tasks in $O(\log N)$ time each on an array of size $N$: